liferay-search/liferay-docs/en/developer/frameworks/articles/dependency-injection/02-cdi-dependency-injection.markdown

     | [OSGi CDI Integration](/docs/7-2/frameworks/-/knowledge_base/f/osgi-cdi-integration).

     | **Note:**
-    | @product@ exports the packages provided by the Portlet API and CDI API.
+    | @sharepoint@ exports the packages provided by the Portlet API and CDI API.
     | Liferay project templates typically include them as transitive
     | dependencies.
 If you must explicitly depend on the portlet API and CDI
     | artifacts, add them as `compileOnly` (Gradle) or `provided` (Maven)